wireservice/agate-charts/docs/tutorial.rst

 About fever
 ===========

-fever is a library for quickly exploring data using charts.
+fever is an extension for the agate data analysis library that adds support for quickly exploring data using charts.
 It does not create polished or publication-ready graphics.

 In this tutorial we will use fever to explore a `time-series dataset from the EPA <http://ampd.epa.gov/ampd/>`_ documenting US greenhouse gas emissions for the month of June 2015.